PeterWang512/CNNDetection/README.md

 ### Run on a single image

+This command runs the model on a single image, and outputs the uncalibrated prediction.

 ```
 # Model weights need to be downloaded.
 python demo.py -f examples/real.png -m weights/blur_jpg_prob0.5.pth
 python demo.py -f examples/fake.png -m weights/blur_jpg_prob0.5.pth
 ```

-`demo.py` simply runs the model on a single image, and outputs the uncalibrated prediction.

 ### Run on a dataset

+This command computes AP and accuracy on a dataset.
+See the [provided directory](examples/realfakedir) for an example.
+Put your real/fake images into the appropriate subfolders to test.

 ```
 python demo_dir.py -d examples/realfakedir -m weights/blur_jpg_prob0.5.pth
 ```

-`demo_dir.py` runs the model on a dataset and outputs AP and accuracy

 ## (3) Dataset